AdobeDocs/campaign-classic.en/help/platform/using/specific-configuration-database.md

     >[!NOTE]
     >
-    >This is exclusive to version 13 of the ODBC Driver 13.
+    >This is exclusive to version 13 of the ODBC Driver.

     ```
     sudo su